Updates

 The Specter is built around a dual-use premise.
 The same airframe suited for SIGINT collection in a contested environment works equally well for border surveillance, maritime patrol, and persistent ISR in commercial and government applications.

-View the ST-1 Specter
+View the Specter

-Slade Technologies has launched a gated investor relations portal at sladetechnologies.com/investors.
+Slade Technologies has launched a gated investor portal at sladetechnologies.com/investors.
 The portal gives verified investors and strategic partners access to our executive summary, financial projections, technical overview, and team information in a single, secure location.

 Access is request-based and reviewed manually.
 We built it this way intentionally.
 We want to have real conversations with people who are genuinely aligned with what we're building, not mass-distribute a deck.